RenaSchott/Project4-BoardGameReview/README.md

 ### Content

-The content of this project was inspired by the Love Sandwiches project and the content of the course.
+The content of this project was inspired by the "Hello Django" and "I Think Therefore I Blog" project and the content of the course.
 In general, the following websites were used for inspiration:
   - <>